scala/docs.scala-lang/_overviews/scala3-book/collections-classes.md

 In addition to fast random access and updates, `Vector` provides fast append and prepend times, so you can use these features as desired.

->See the Reference documentation for performance details about `Vector` and other collections classes.
+>See the [Collections Performance Characteristics](https://docs.scala-lang.org/overviews/collections-2.13/performance-characteristics.html) for performance details about `Vector` and other collections.

 Finally, you use a `Vector` in a `for` loop just like a `List`, `ArrayBuffer`, or any other sequence: